panza-org/panza/documentation/InputGroup.md

-Wrap inputs using this component to provide borders between them, top borders, bottom borders, margin top, margin bottom, background colors.
+Wrap inputs using this component to provide borders between them, top borders, bottom borders, margin top, margin bottom, background colors, etc. Use the inset prop to control the inset margin of the divider.

 Props
 -----

 ### `bottomInset`

+left margin inset of the bottom border *

 type: `number`
 defaultValue: `0`